latolukasz/beeorm-doc/docs/guide/async_flush.md

 user = SearchOne[UserEntity](c, beeorm.NewWhere("Name = ?", "Tom"))
 ```

-Below, you'll find a list of functions that return updated entity data when `FlushLazy()` is executed:
+Below, you'll find a list of functions that return updated entity data when `FlushAsync()` is executed:

 * [GetByID](/guide/crud.html#getting-entity-by-id) when the entity uses cache
 * [GetByIDs](/guide/crud.html#getting-entities-by-id) when the entity uses cache